 Welcome to the ANT 426/MES 520 Course Guide

-The following databases represent a selection of the options available to you for finding scholarly articles for your 10-page papers.
+The following databases represent a selection of the options available to you for finding scholarly articles for your research papers.
 Many of these databases will allow you to limit your results to scholarly articles or scholarly journals.
 If you are unsure if you have found a scholarly article (versus an article from the popular press, or from a trade publication), use the following guide.

 Looking for other databases?
 See the full list here.